openebs/website/docs/main/concepts/architecture.md

 In addition, OpenEBS also has released as alpha version `kubectl plugin` to help with providing information about the pools and volumes using a single command that aggregates the information obtained via multiple `kubectl` commands.

+## Dynamic Persistent Volume Provisioning

+The Kubernetes CSI (provisioning layer) will intercept the requests for the Persistent Volumes and forward the requests to the OpenEBS Control Plane components to service the requests.
+The information provided in the StorageClass combined with requests from PVCs will determine the right OpenEBS control component to receive the request.

+OpenEBS control plane will then process the request and create the Persistent Volumes using the specified local or replicated engines.
+The data engine services like target and replica are deployed as Kubernetes applications as well.
+The containers provide storage for the containers.
+The new containers launched for serving the applications will be available in the `openebs` namespace.

+With the magic of OpenEBS and Kubernetes, the volumes should be provisioned, pods scheduled and application ready to serve.
+For this magic to happen, the prerequisites should be met.

+Check out our [troubleshooting section](../troubleshooting/) for some of the common errors that users run into due to setup issues.

  ## See Also

 - [Data Engines](../concepts/data-engines/data-engines.md)